Daydream0864/Proxmox-using-a-mini-PC/README.md

 ### tips
 * dont delete the lvm storage. use it for the VM storage.
-* remote desktop via rustdesk or Remmina, or usind SPICE proxmox. and many other options.( I use rustdesk)
+* remote desktop via rustdesk or Remmina, or use SPICE proxmox. and many other options.( I use rustdesk)

 # Thanks for reading